bokern/ics_hdps/README.md

 ## HDPS Diagnostic Visualizations

 This folder contains R scripts for generating diagnostic plots for HDPS analyses.
-These scripts help assess the quality and performance of HDPS models .
+These scripts help assess the quality and performance of HDPS models.

 **Overview**
 The code in this repository generates various diagnostic plots for evaluating propensity score models, with a focus on comparing conventional predefined covariates with high-dimensional automated approaches.
 The visualizations help assess balance, prevalence, and treatment effects across different covariate sets.

 **Key Visualizations**
 1. Covariate Concepts Plot (chapters_prevalence.R)
 Visualizes the prevalence of high-level clinical concepts within the top N ranked HDPS covariates: